IBM tells employees working at home to get back to the office

 Related: Dell really wants you to work from home - if you want to

-It wasn't that long ago that IB (IBM, Tech30)was touting the benefits of having so many of its workers work remotely.
+It wasn't that long ago that IBM (IBM, Tech30) was touting the benefits of having so many of its workers work remotely.

 Between 1995 and 2008, the company said it reduced its office space by 78 million square feet, and that 58 million square feet of that space was sold for a gain of $1.9 billion.